edge-servers/immunity-docs/general/values.rst

 audience - **as long as our core values are not distorted or ignored**.

-We encourage anyone who shares our values to get in touch with us via our `support channels <http://openwisp.org/support.html>`_ and :doc:`contribute to the project <../developer/contributing>` however they can, according to their means and available free time.
+We encourage anyone who shares our values to get in touch with us via our `support channels <http://immunity.org/support.html>`_ and :doc:`contribute to the project <../developer/contributing>` however they can, according to their means and available free time.

 5. Software reusability means long term sustainability
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Long time contributors of **OpenWISP experienced first hand the
+Long time contributors of **Immunity experienced first hand the
 consequences of dealing with unflexible monolithic applications**
 which were hardly reusable outside of the narrow scope for which they
 were designed.